thedynamiclinker/sudocode/lost+found/init/And He Called.md

 0: It's code.

-1: WHAT?
+1: What's so frightening about code?

 0: I mean, the book is from 1952, based on work from the 1930s and 1940s.
 So there's no "computer code" in there in the usual sense.

 1: So how's it code?

-0: Because Kleene doesn't skip steps or hand-wave or so "it can be shown."
+0: Because Kleene doesn't skip steps or hand-wave or say "it can be shown."
 He works inside the formal system.
 He adds a ton of documentation -- English explanations of what's happening -- but the way he behaves as the author of that book is exactly how you'd behave if you were a programmer.

-1: In what sense?
+1: I am a programme---

-0: I mean he behaves as if everything he claims actually has to be implemented.
+0: I know.
+But that's an extremely unusual way to behave in a math book, when you're the author.
+I mean he behaves as if everything he claims actually has to be implemented.
 He doesn't write as if he's trying to convince a human mind where you can just handwave or say "obviously" or "exercise for the reader."
 He writes as if he's trying to convince a machine, and then documenting heavily so humans can read the code too.
 Kleene was pretty clearly the first programmer.

 1: Wait, I thought the first programmer was Church and Gödel and Turing?

 0: Exactly.
-Kleene is the glue.
+They're the first.
+And⁰ Kleene is the glue.
 Like this.

 $$3 = \{ 0, 1, 2 \}$$

-1: Do you try to be confusing?
+1: Do you try to be confusing on purpose?

 0: What's confusing about that?